 Manufacturers can only utilize collectors and recyclers that are registered with Indiana E-Cycle to fulfill their recycling obligation.
 This includes collectors and recyclers located outside of Indiana as well as manufacturer mail back programs.

-If you have questions regarding a specific collector or recycler, please contact IDEM’s Office of Pollution Prevention and Technical Assistance at (800) 988-7901.
+If you have questions regarding a specific collector or recycler, please contact IDEM’s Office of Program Support at (800) 988-7901 or email email@example.com.

-Manufacturers subject to the requirements of the Indiana E-Waste Law must register annually by January 1.
-A manufacturer that begins to sell, or offer for sale, video display devices to Indiana households must submit a registration to IDEM not later than twenty (20) days after the date the manufacturer begins to sell or offer for sale the VDDs.
+A manufacturer must submit a registration to IDEM no later than 20 days after the date the manufacturer begins to sell, or offer for sale, video display devices (VDDs) to Indiana households.
 A manufacturer may not sell, offer for sale, or deliver to a retailer for subsequent sale, VDDs in Indiana if they have not registered with IDEM.

 Manufacturers that fail to meet their 60% by weight recycling obligation are subject to a variable recycling fee per pound of shortfall.